mosquitogames/1819rulebook/6_endgame-and-scoring.md

 ## Scoring
 Players now tally Victory Points:
 - already earned on the Victory Track;
-- from Legacies;
+- from Legacies; and
-- from End Game bonuses, if any;
+- from End Game bonuses, if any.
-- from their Storehouse, split evenly between players using that storehouse (rounding down).

 The player with the most Victory Points wins, securing their legacy as the "founder among founders" of Singapore.